wp-plugins/google-drive-embedder/readme.txt

 'anyone with the link can view' to be visible to all visitors).

 **This plugin requires that you also install the free (or premium) version of the popular [Google Apps Login](http://wordpress.org/plugins/google-apps-login/) plugin**

+Now with search functionality to find the Drive files you want!

 Google Drive document embedding and one-click login will work for the following domains and user accounts: